NVIDIA/spark-rapids-benchmarks/nds/README.md

 necessary Spark configurations.
 Either user can submit the `nds_transcode.py` directly to spark with arbitrary Spark parameters.

-Parquet, Orc, and JSON are supported for output data format at present.
+Parquet, Orc, and JSON are supported for output data format at present with CPU.
+For GPU conversion, only Parquet and Orc are supported.

 User can also specify `--tables` to convert specific table or tables.
 See argument details below.